wadehuber/codeexamples/cpp/cpp1/README.md

     - Hourly (hourly.cpp / hourly.hpp)
     - Salaried (salaried.cpp / salaried.hpp)

-In the loop where the paystubs are printed in staff.cpp the StaffMember print method is called since print is not virtual.
+In the loop where the paystubs are printed in staff.cpp, the StaffMember print method is called since print is not virtual.
 This is as intended - the only thing that should be printed is the name/address/phone of the employee, not additional things such as SSN.
-To print that information we would need to use a variable or pointer of the derrived class type.
+To print that information we would need to use a variable or pointer of the derived class type.

 **NOTE**: Instead of writing the bonus method, I could have overloaded the pay method with a virtual method that took a parameter for the size of the bonus.
 Also, it probably would have been better to use variables instead of pointers for the 4 StaffMembers to avoid memory allocation.